UCF Knights

 The Knights 16 varsity teams have combined to win 89 conference championships and two national championships as of the end of the 2020–21 school year.
 Neither of the national championships were bestowed by the NCAA, making them one of just three power conference members to never win an NCAA national championship.
 (Note: The women's volleyball team won in the AIAW Small College Division (equivalent to NCAA Division II) national title in 1978 and the football team was selected as national champions by the Colley Matrix in 2017.
 Neither of these titles came in NCAA sanctioned events as the NCAA does not award national championships in FBS Football and did not sponsor women's sports at all before 1982.)
 (Note: Alongside Virginia Tech Hokies and Kansas State Wildcats) One Golden Knights athlete, Aurieyall Scott, has won an individual NCAA championship.
 Scott won the 60 meter dash at the 2013 NCAA Indoor Track and Field Championship.
 The non-varsity UCF cheerleading team has captured three national titles at the College Cheerleading and Dance Team Nationals.

-Athletic facilities on the campus include the 45,300-seat FBC Mortgage Stadium, the 10,000–seat Addition Financial Arena, 3,000–seat Venue, John Euliano Park, the UCF Soccer and Track Stadium, and the UCF Softball Complex.
+Athletic facilities on the campus include the 46,000-seat Acrisure Bounce House, the 10,000–seat Addition Financial Arena, 3,000–seat Venue, John Euliano Park, the UCF Soccer and Track Stadium, and the UCF Softball Complex.

 UCF was invited to join the Big 12 Conference on September 10, 2021, and accepted the invitation later that day.
 UCF began conference play in the Big 12 for the 2023 season.